CesarAugustoMartinez/Homework_4/README.md

 ## Description

 The goal of this project is generate a Quiz which provides multiple choice questions related to JavaScript.
-The user will have to read all the given answers and click over the correct answer.
+The user will have to read all the given options and click over the correct answer.
 This app was builded using Javascript code to generate a dynamically HTML and CSS pages.

 ##### Technologies